johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 3. The superclass `send()` method calls upon a concrete implementation of `publish()`, which is where we'll implement the strategy we've been discussing, dealing with our *response emitter factory* construct, unique identifiers, and so forth, [as described above](#handling-multiple-requests-the-union-of-observables-and-correlation-ids).
 4. We're going to implement a method to *unsubscribe* from a Faye topic.
 5. We're going to provide a concrete implementation of `dispatchEvent()`, which is how `ClientProxy#emit()` is handled.
-6. We're going to beef up *connection management*, as we mentioned above, to enable the framework to efficiently share our connection across multiple calls.
+6. We're going to beef up *connection management*, as we mentioned above, to enable the framework to efficiently share a Faye client library connection across multiple calls.
 7. We'll take care of a few other minor details.

 We have our shopping list, so let's get started!